 The AGS referred to the Strategic Risk register earlier in the report.
 The register is compiled by the Treasurer in conjunction with the PCC and Chief Executive.
 It is reviewed quarterly.
 A supporting narrative is provided for each risk and the Register is reviewed by the Joint Audit Committee.
-Reported position as at December 2016 shown below.
+The reported position as at January 2018 is summarised and shown below.

-No Risk Mitigating activity 1 The risk of the Police and Crime Commissioner not meeting his statutory responsibilities A lot of activity to mitigate this risk is already in place.
+No Risk Mitigating activity 1 The risk of the Police and Crime Commissioner not meeting his statutory responsibilities A number of measures are in place to mitigate this risk.
 The activity continues to be monitored and reviewed on a regular basis.
 2 The risk that the Strategic Alliance fails Formal structures are in place and reviewed regularly.
-Informal relationships have been built and are maintained 3 The risk of failing to manage our finances effectively There is a significant amount of activity to mitigate against this risk.
-The lack of a medium term settlement from central government means this comes under scrutiny every autumn but activity continues throughout the year to ensure that we can meet any challenges and mange the risk accordingly 4 The risk that the Police and Crime An OPCC assurance programme is

-Commissioner does not hold the Chief Constable to account being developed to set out what issues are to be considered when to ensure that the CC is held to account for all key matters.
-5 The risk of inadequate commissioning of Victims Services A large part of the Commissioners 'and crime' agenda and this could potentially increase.
-A lot of activity is being undertaken to mitigate this risk.
-Additional scrutiny provided by MoJ returns for grant expenditure.
-6 The risk that we do not manage our partnerships effectively could lead to our objectives not being achieved, poor value for money and adverse impact on the reputation of the Police and Crime Commissioner A number of formal and informal processes in place to mitigate this risk.
+Informal relationships have been built and are maintained.
+The risk has increased slightly due to the financial challenges faced and the added pressure and tensions that this can bring, however marginal there is a recognition that failure would affect both parties significantly.
+3 The risk of failing to manage our finances effectively There is a significant amount of activity to mitigate against this risk.
+The 2018/19 provisional and subsequently final funding settlement covered two years which has provided greater certainty in the medium term and greater flexibility on precept increases.
+Activity does however continue throughout the year to ensure that we can meet any challenges and manage the financial risks accordingly 4 The risk that the Police and Crime Commissioner does not hold the Chief Constable to account An OPCC assurance programme sets out what issues are to be considered to ensure that the CC is held to account for all key matters.
+5 The risk of inadequate commissioning of Victims Services A number of measures are in place to mitigate this risk including external additional scrutiny provided by MoJ returns for grant expenditure.
+6 The risk that we do not manage our partnerships effectively could lead to our objectives not being achieved, poor value for money and adverse impact on the reputation of the Police and Crime Commissioner A number of formal and informal processes are in place to mitigate this risk.
 Although it is recognised that the OPCC can only mitigate against some of the risks.
-7 The risk of failure in performance by external partners including the Force impacting negatively on the delivery of the Police and Crime Plan A lot of ongoing activity to ensure that external partners including the Force achieve or exceed the level of performance expected.
+7 The risk of failure in performance by external partners including the Force impacting negatively on the delivery of the Police and Crime Plan There is much ongoing activity to ensure that external partners including the Force achieve or exceed the level of performance expected.
 Where this is not achieved there is a clear understanding of the issues that inhibited performance.
-8 The risk of the Police and Crime Commissioner failing to engage with the community A communication and engagement strategy is being developed to ensure that the PCC fully engages with the community
+8 The risk of the Police and Crime Commissioner failing to engage with the community A consultation and engagement strategy is in place to ensure that the PCC fully engages with the community

-5.2 Significant Governance Issues 2016-17
+5.2 Significant Governance Issues 2017-18

-In the last AGS no significant governance issues as defined by CIPFA were identified, however a number of areas were identified to be addressed during 2016 - 17.
+In the last AGS no significant governance issues as defined by CIPFA were identified, however a number of areas were identified to be addressed during 2017-18 across the Alliance.
 These were: